cloud-ark/kubeplus/Operator-FAQ.md

 **Q. Are there any standards emerging around Operators and Custom Resources?**

 A. Not yet.
 The only standard right now is that the Custom Resource Spec definition should follow Kubernetes Spec definition format.
 Operator developers can define their own Custom Resource Spec properties.
+We have defined an [Operator Maturity Model](https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md) that defines guidelines towards developing Operators that can be used in different scenarios and setups.

 **Q. What is the purpose of Operators that provision Cloud Services like AWS RDS?**